 CARE International (`CARE`) is one of the world`s largest private international relief and development organisations and a leader in sustainable development and emergency aid.

 In South Africa and Lesotho where HIV/AIDS threatens livelihoods of communities, CARE has a number of initiatives which have enabled the development of HIV /AIDS prevention, care, support and mitigation programmes with civil society, government and the private sector.
+CARE has operated in South Africa since 1993 and Lesotho since 1968; the two offices merged in 2001.

 The Centre for Health Systems Research & Development (CHSR&D) was founded at the University of the Free State specifically to meet the dire need for social scientific and operational research and related skills in the field of health and health care.
 The CHSR&D is committed to efficiency, equity and equality in health and health care.
-It strives to contribute constructively toward optimising health services and the health of the people of South and Southern Africa.
+It strives to contribute constructively toward optimizing health services and the health of the people of South and Southern Africa.

 The Centre for the Study of AIDS is based in the University of Pretoria and its activities include training and research.